Report an Absence

 Note Policy

 Doctor and dentist notes are acceptable excuses for absences.
 A parent note can also excuse an absence.
 Only eight (8) parent notes will be accepted per school year (4 parent notes each semester).
-When more than 8 parent notes are accumulated, the student will be placed on attendance contract and absences will only be excused by a doctor’s note or by the school nurse.
+When more than 8 parent notes are accumulated, absences will only be excused by a doctor’s note or by the school nurse.

 Missed Assignments